Jeshwanthkumarpayyavula/19CS404-DBMS-Lab-Manual/Experiment6_Joins/README.md

 ## RESULT
-Thus, the SQL queries to implement different types of joins have been executed successfully.
+Thus, the SQL queries to implement different types of joins have been executed successfully